magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

   (:require [reagent.core :as r]))
 ```

+> NOTE 4: As we saw in previous tutorials, before to be able to use a
+> new namespace from a new library in the bREPL, we first need to
+> require it in a CLJS file, otherwise the bREPL is not able to access
+> it.

 ## Porting to Reagent.
 Step 3: your first Reagent component

 Launch the IFDE as usual: